danilko/docker-riak-cs/README.md

 # kubernetes-riak-cs
-[WARNING] The persistence of volumes is not fully complete, so data will be lost when container is destroyed

 This is a [Kubernetes](https://kubernetes.io) project to bring up a local [Riak CS](https://github.com/basho/riak_cs) cluster in Kubernetes

 This is based on Docker work by [hectcastro](https://github.com/hectcastro/docker-riak-cs)